 Real estate agents, as a result of Hong Kong’s expensive market and low yields, can still make a living wage from a comparatively low commission fees.
 Taking 2% on multi-million dollar sales isn’t a bad deal.

-Is Buying Hong Kong Property a Good Investment?
+Is Buying Real Estate in Hong Kong a Good Investment?

 My answer to the question of “is something a good investment?” is always relative to other investments.
 Your opportunity costs should be a factor if your primary goal is investing.